stefanhausler/modularization/README.md

 MATLAB (R2015a)

-See example.m for how to use the statistical test toolbox.
+For information on how to use the toolbox, see example.m.

-The code to reproduce the results shown in Figures 4 and 5 in 'Inferring flat modularizations in dendrites of pyramidal neurons' and 'Inferring nested modularizations in neural networks' is available in the directories 'Fig4_pc' and 'Fig5_nn'.
+Code to reproduce the results shown in Figures 3, 4 and 5 is available in 'Fig3_grn', 'Fig4_pc' and 'Fig5_nn'.

-The code to reproduce the results shown in Figure 3 in 'Inferring functional modules in gene regulatory networks' is expected to be available in September 2023.

 Copyright (c) 2023, Stefan Häusler, All rights reserved The code in all directories and subdirectories is licensed under BSD-3-Clause license (see LICENSE for details)